-The times are changing so is Russian President Vladimir Putin.
+The times are changing and so is Russian President Vladimir Putin.
 Back in 2014, when Russia invaded Ukraine, Putin was inebriated with the unexpected astounding success of his Crimean operation and gutless response of the West.
 He had never expected that his action in Ukraine, which was intended to keep this country in the Moscow’s orbit of corrupt regimes, would trigger such a great wave of nationalistic exaltation in Russia which would turn him into a semi-mythical figure, a hero who came to restore Russian national might and glory.
 Even the liberal opposition and imprisoned leftist leaders unanimously joined the ecstatic crowd praising the Putin’s action.
 Never in the long history of his reign, Putin could feel so close to claiming the title of Russian Messiah.

-However, with Ukrainian gamble, the Russian President has opened a can of worms.
+However, with the Ukrainian gamble, the Russian President has opened a can of worms.
 The nationalistic paranoia lifted the lid and any hint of stepping back in front of a foreign enemy would provoke a charge of high treason and accusations of being a fake Messiah.

 Meanwhile, after such a promising beginning dubbed the “Russian Spring,” a chain of misfortunes and failures followed.
 The majority of ethnic Russian and Russian-speaking citizens of Ukraine remained loyal to their country and rejected Putin’s siren songs of the “Russian World.”
 As a result, the ambitious project of “Novorossiya,” which implied the territorial grab of a half of Ukraine all the way from Kharkiv to Odessa, shrunk to a puny sliver of land in the east of Ukraine controlled by pro-Russian separatists.
 No less misfortunate was Putin’s venture in Syria, which was supposed to distract national attention from the failure in Ukraine.
 After declaring three times victory and withdrawal of Russian troops from Syria, Mr. Putin had to face the music of the Deir ez-Zor debacle, were more than three hundred of Russian fighters were killed in February by the U.S. artillery and aircraft (by the way, if confirmed this number exceeds all the Soviet losses in clashes with Americans during the entire Cold war.)
 Finally, the hated Anglo-Saxons began to threaten Kremlin with a seizure of multiple assets in the West, which belong to Putin’s close friends and relatives: only in the U.S., these assets’ combined value exceeds $1 trillion.
 Closeness to Putin becomes toxic for Russian elites.
 Their bitter disappointment with Putin echoes with the deep discontent of Russian nationalists, who volunteered in great numbers to fight in Ukraine and now feel betrayed.
 Their spokesman, Russian fascist philosopher Alexander Dugin ceased praising Putin and reversed his position on the President.